Mutation of cluster-tilting objects and potentials: Jacobian algebras and weak 2-almost split sequences

 where the first inequality follows by the above, the equality follows by Proposition \ref{p:rel}(b), and the last inequality holds by (iv).
 Hence we have $I=\overline{\langle\partial_aW\ |\ a\in Q_1\rangle}$ by Proposition \ref{p:rel}(a).
 It follows that $\phi$ is an isomorphism. \end{proof}

-Now we study the relationship between weak 2-almost split sequences and exchange triangles/sequences for the following two cases. \begin{itemize} \item[(A)] $\C$ is a 2-CY triangulated category and $T$ is a basic cluster-tilting object. \item[(B)] $\C=\mod\Lambda$ for a 3-CY algebra $\Lambda$ and $T$ is a basic tilting $\Lambda$-module of projective dimension at most one (section \ref{subsec:mut_obj2}). \end{itemize} The following observation shows that weak $2$-almost split sequences appear naturally in cluster-tilting theory.
+Now we study the relationship between weak 2-almost split sequences and exchange triangles/sequences for the following three cases. \begin{itemize} \item[(A)] $\C=\mod\Lambda$ for a 3-CY algebra $\Lambda$ and $T$ is a basic tilting $\Lambda$-module of projective dimension at most one (section \ref{subsec:mut_obj2}). \item[(B)] $\C$ is a 2-CY Frobenius category and $T$ is a basic cluster-tilting object. \item[(C)] $\C$ is a 2-CY triangulated category and $T$ is a basic cluster-tilting object. \end{itemize} We also consider the following stronger version of (C) associated with $k\in Q_0$. \begin{itemize} \item[(C$_k$)] In (C), we have $\Hom_\Lambda(\Ext^1_\Lambda(D\Lambda,S_k),S_k)=0$ for $\Lambda:=\End_{\C}(T)$ and the simple $\Lambda$-module $S_k$.
+(We call this the \emph{vanishing condition} at $k$.) \end{itemize}